Home

 Cost

-Programming available 9:00 am–5:00 pm ET.
+Programming available 9:30 am–4:00 pm ET.
 Weekend and after hours (5 pm ET) requests are available for an additional fee.
-There is a convenience fee for calls that require rental of a H.323/SIP Room Connector.

 Billing Questions: please contact our Operations & Administration Manager (educate@mote.org, 941-388-4441;348).